rioda-org/idena-community/README.md

 * Wallet page
   - Everyone: Can view wallets history.
   - Active delegatee: Can use Sign in option to manage community wallet.

+## To do
+* Wallet page
+  - Can't really remember where I'm at here.
+UbiUbi's proposal need to be read to understand what is needed.
+  - Sign in with idena is one thing, for every user and delegatee options.
+For wallet, there is need for additional sign in as you would do in web app.
+It is needed so that app can use private key to do actions with wallet.
+  - The point was, there is pool of delegatees.
+Funding rounds change automatically every 3 epoch.
+After each round new delegatees are chosen by some random thing(not figured out how), from delegatee pool on Delegatees page.
+After delegatees are enabled/disabled for new round, new wallet(multisig smart contract) needs to be created and fundus moved from last wallet.
+New delegatees must be added as wallet operators.
+So the history of past rounds wallets and its delegatees must be kept in DB, as well as rounds.
+  - Opearators need to have option to vote for spending idna from wallet
+* Proposal page
+  - User that is signed in with Idena auth, can open new proposal.
+On that proposal, others also only signed in, can post comments in reddit style with upvote/downvotes
+  - If proposal gains traction, oracle is made to decide if proposal should be funded.
+Delegatees vote on the wallet page to send funds if oracle is succesfull.